ImZackAdams/nyx-local/README.md

 # nyx-local

-**HTML is the transport layer.**
+**An HTML file is the transport layer.**

-You're not sending a POST request. **You're sending the entire fucking payment processor.**
+You're not sending a payment request or invoice. **You're sending the entire fucking payment processor.**

 Client side compute.
-All logic lives in JavaScript.
-The browser executes it.
+All logic is executed on your local machine (if you want).
 Decentralized via the filesystem.
 No domain, no DNS, no cloud.
 Just open the file and go.
 Permissionless.
 No registration.
 No platform dependency.
 Just files.